 Sofiat Abdulrazaaq – COO at Goodfynd

 Entrepreneur, product, marketing, and strategist for the gig economy.
 Founder of a platform to connect local food trucks.
-Former director of program management at The College Board.
+Former Senior Project Manager at United Way

 David Gritz – Founder of InsurTechNY